markusroessler/MRoessler.BlazorBottomSheet/docs/api/MRoessler.BlazorBottomSheet.BottomSheet.JavaScriptObjRef.md

 ## BottomSheet\.JavaScriptObjRef Property

-Reference to the javascript object\.
+Reference to the JavaScript BottomSheet object\.
 You may use this to add event listeners\.

 ```csharp